MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 **How do I handle recordings from former employees?**

-Since videos are just like any other file in OneDrive and SharePoint, handling ownership and retention after an employee leaves will follow the normal [OneDrive and SharePoint process]( https://docs.microsoft.com/onedrive/retention-and-deletion#the-onedrive-deletion-process).
+Since videos are just like any other file in OneDrive for Business and SharePoint, handling ownership and retention after an employee leaves will follow the normal [OneDrive for Business and SharePoint process]( https://docs.microsoft.com/onedrive/retention-and-deletion#the-onedrive-deletion-process).

 **Who has the permissions to view the meeting recording?**